clarson15/discord-bot/README.md

 Invite your discord bot to your server

-The bot is instructed to record information about it's conversations with users in its journal with the commands J_ADD, J_UPD, J_DEL.
+The bot is instructed to record information about it's conversations with users in its journal with the commands `J_ADD`, `J_UPD`, `J_DEL`.
 If a line does not start with those commands, it's included in the response to the user.
+The existing system message works about 95% of the time, with the remaining 5% of messages outputting the entire contents of the journal to the user.